Collegium-software/docusaurus/collegiumGuides/README.md

 ## Deployment

-Just paste this into the terminal once you have cd'ed into collegiumGuides
+Just paste this into the terminal once you have cd'ed into collegiumGuides.
+Replace with your user name obviously

 ```
 GIT_USER=DuncanFindlayCollegium CURRENT_BRANCH=main npm run deploy